NelsonPython/AstroPiQuake/InstallIT.md

 ## Installing the [Python IOTA Workshop scripts](https://github.com/iota-community/python-iota-workshop)

-This will install the Python client library for IOTA, called Pyota.
-This workshop includes a step-by-step tutorial teaching the details of sending and receiving transactions to the Tangle.
+This installs the Pyota client library so you can communicate with the [Tangle](https://docs.iota.org/docs/dev-essentials/0.1/concepts/the-tangle).
+The workshop includes a step-by-step tutorial teaching the details of sending and receiving transactions to the Tangle.
 They provide the foundation for the code used to store sensor data from AstroPiOTA.

 Clone the github repository, install the workshop code, and run the "hello world" example.
 ```